GatienBouyer/fastgedcom/README.md

 ## Feature details

-- Supports the read of gedcom files encoded in UTF-8 with and without BOM, UTF-16 (also named UNICODE), ANSI, and ANSEL.
+- Supports reading of gedcom files encoded in UTF-8 with and without BOM, UTF-16 (also named UNICODE), ANSI, and ANSEL.
-- ~~Supports the export to gedcom files encoded in UTF-8, UTF-16, and ANSI.~~
+- ~~Supports export of gedcom files encoded in UTF-8, UTF-16, and ANSI.~~

 ## Feedbacks